jrc9designstudio/statamic-google-analytics-v2/DOCUMENTATION.md

   type: doughnut | bar | horizontal-bar
   dates: show | hide
 ```

+## Page / Entity Stats
+To see page view stats on pages and entities add the Google Analytics field to your fieldset.

 ## Access Restrictions
 By default anybody with *CP Access* will be able to see Google Analytics reports.